 Mollies and other Livebearers have been a staple in aquariums for many years.
 They’re usually purchased in an aquarium store, catching the eye of fish-keepers with their rainbow of colors and fancy finnage.
 Many fish-keepers are unaware that most of these retail Mollies are actually hybrids of several wild Molly species, selectively bred for elaborate finnage and shades.

-As their knowledge of Livebearers deepens, hobbyists discover the wild species that are sometimes available from their fellow aquarists or fish clubs like the American Livebearer Association.
+As their knowledge of Livebearers deepens, hobbyists discover the wild species that are sometimes available from their fellow aquarists or fish clubs.
 These fish may be threatened in the wild, making captive maintenance programs crucial to their survival as a species.

-Below are a few of the wild-type Mollies (natural species) we’ve kept in our aquariums, including Poecilia kykesis, Poecilia velifera, Poecilia latipinna, Poecilia orri, and various Poecilia sphenops species.
-To find these fish (and other rare Livebearers) we encourage you to join the American Livebearer Association and attend their conventions (the next convention is April 25th – 28th).
+Below are a few of the wild-type Mollies (natural species, aquarium strain) we’ve kept in our aquariums, including Poecilia kykesis, Poecilia velifera, Poecilia latipinna, Poecilia orri, and various Poecilia sphenops species.

 DISCLOSURE: We may receive compensation for links to products on this website.

 DISCLAIMER: Statements on this website may not have been evaluated by the FDA, Health Canada nor any other government regulator.
 The information and products provided by AllNaturalPetCare.com are not intended to diagnose, treat, cure, nor prevent any disease and are intended for educational purposes only.
 READ MORE…

 COMMENTS ARE MODERATED – Legitimate comments will be published after a short delay.
 Spam will not be published.